hashicorp/terraform-provider-aws/docs/contributing/provider-design.md

 * Route 53 VPC Associations
 * Security Hub Member Invitations

-This type of API model either implements a form of an invitation/proposal identifier that can be used to accept the authorization, otherwise it may just be a matter of providing the desired AWS Account identifier as the target of an authorization.
-In the latter case, the acceptance is implicit when creating the other half of the association.
+Depending on the API and components, AWS uses two basic ways of creating cross-region and cross-account associations.
+One way is to generate an invitation (or proposal) identifier from one AWS account to another.
+Then in the other AWS account, that identifier is used to accept the invitation.
+The second way is configuring a reference to another AWS account identifier.
+These may not require explicit acceptance on the receiving account to finish creating the association or begin working.

 To model creating an association using an invitation or proposal, follow these guidelines.